-Pan-fried abalone steaks are popular on the Pacific coast of the USA.
+Pan fried abalone recipes for abalone steak are popular on the Pacific coast of the USA.
 In 1919 ‘Pop’ Ernest Doelter opened the first restaurant on Fisherman’s Wharf in Monterey Bay, California.
 He specialised in abalone steaks and chowder served in abalone shells, and this recipe is inspired by his way of preparing the steaks.
 Pop felt that the secret was in pounding them enough to tenderise them, but not so much that they turned to mush.

 Serves: 2 as an entrée